psychemedia/middle-english-romances/sir-isumbras.md

 And so nobilly he hase hir tolde,
 That scho myghte frayne hym what scho wolde,
 To whils that he there sett;
-" Now, palmere," scho said, " I salle the gyffe
+"Now, palmere," scho said, " I salle the gyffe
 Evermare whils I may lyfe,
 Thou salle hafe clothe and mete,

 LII.

-" And a mane to serve the daye and nyghte,
+"And a mane to serve the daye and nyghte,
 And a chambir faire and bryghte
 Withinne the castelle walle."
 The palmere thankes that lady free,